Azure-Samples/netappfiles-python-sdk-sample/README.md

 1. Python (code was built and tested under 3.9.5 version)
 3. Azure Subscription
-4. Subscription needs to be whitelisted for Azure NetApp Files.
-For more information, please refer to [this](https://docs.microsoft.com/azure/azure-netapp-files/azure-netapp-files-register#waitlist) document.
+4. Subscription needs to have Azure NetApp Files resource provider registered.
+For more information, see [Register for NetApp Resource Provider](https://docs.microsoft.com/en-us/azure/azure-netapp-files/azure-netapp-files-register).
 5. Resource Group created
 6. Virtual Network with a delegated subnet to Microsoft.Netapp/volumes resource.
 For more information, please refer to [Guidelines for Azure NetApp Files network planning](https://docs.microsoft.com/en-us/azure/azure-netapp-files/azure-netapp-files-network-topologies)
 7. For this sample Python console application work, we need to authenticate and the chosen method for this sample is using service principals.